ceruleanotter/HistoryFlattening/README.md

     git rebase --continue

 This will take you to the next commit you marked `edit`, or, if there are no more left, will dump you back at `develop`.
-Now your history is clean again, and you can checkout master, and re-run the script.
+Now your history is clean again, and you can checkout `student`, and re-run the script.